avinayak/avinayak.github.io/_posts/2021-02-19-finding-mona-lisa-in-the-game-of-life.md

 There are other ways of achiveing this.
 One is by placing still life states at specific pixels as described in this [codegolf question](https://codegolf.stackexchange.com/questions/38573/paint-a-still-life-or-a-moving-one-draw-an-image-in-the-game-of-life).

-What I'm thinking of is to display Mona Lisa for a single generation with non-still ..um.. 'living' life.
+What I'm thinking of is to display Mona Lisa for a single generation with non-still um.. 'living' life.

 # Algorithm

 I began working on a proof of concept using the hill climbing algorithm.
 The idea was very simple.
+Iteratively modify a random 2D Game of Life state until it's Nth generation looks similar to Mona Lisa.

 ```text
     best_score := infinity